 In ECHAM-HAM, large-scale clouds follow the two-moment prognostic condensate scheme of Lohmann et al. (2007) with modifications by Lohmann and Hoose (2009).
-When running without HAM, ECHAM uses the Lohmann and Roeckner (1996) one-moment prognostic condensate scheme.
+(When running without HAM, ECHAM uses the Lohmann and Roeckner (1996) 1-moment prognostic condensate scheme.)
 In both cases cloud cover is diagnosed from relative humidity following Sundqvist et al. (1989).
-Convection is parameterised by the bulk mass-flux scheme of Tiedtke (1989) with modifications by Nordeng (1994); we replace this with the Convective Cloud Field Model (described below) except in our control simulations.
+Convection is parameterised by the bulk mass-flux scheme of Tiedtke (1989) with modifications by Nordeng (1994); we replace this with CCFM (described below) except in our control simulations.

-The model version used here is ECHAM6.1-HAM2.2-MOZ0.9 (with and without the addition of CCFM) in its default ECHAM-HAM configuration at the commonly-used T63L31 resolution 90 (~1.875° on 31 levels up to 10 hPa with a 2 × 12-minute leapfrog timestep), plus Abdul-Razzak and Ghan (2000) aerosol activation with an updraught velocity distribution for stratiform clouds derived from the boundary-layer turbulent kinetic energy (TKE) following West et al. (2014), and the model correspondingly retuned following the approaches outlined in Mauritsen et al. (2012).
-The simulations using ECHAM6.1 without HAM are at T63L47 (same tropospheric vertical resolution but extended to 0.01 hPa, with a 2 × 10-minute leapfrog timestep), as described in Stevens et al. (2013).
-The reason for this is that the supported resolutions for ECHAM and ECHAM-HAMMOZ differ, and using a supported choice for each ensures that both control simulations are comparable with those carried out elsewhere.
+The model version used here is ECHAM6.1-HAM2.2-MOZ0.9 (with and without the addition of CCFM) in its default ECHAM-HAM configuration at the commonly used T63L31 resolution ($\sim 1.875^{\circ}$ on 31 levels up to 10hPa with a $2\times12\,\mathrm{min}$ leapfrog time step), plus Abdul-Razzak and Ghan (2000) aerosol activation with an updraught velocity distribution for stratiform clouds derived from the boundary-layer turbulent kinetic energy (TKE) following West et al. (2014), and the model correspondingly retuned following the approaches outlined in Mauritsen et al. (2012).
+Results from similar simulations using ECHAM6.1 without HAM are presented in the Supplement.